authgear/authgear-server/docs/specs/bot-protection.md

   providers:
   - type: cloudflare
     site_key: "SITE_KEY"
+  risk_assessment:
+    enabled: true
+    providers:
+    - type: recaptchav3
+      site_key: "SITE_KEY"
+      risk_level:
+        high_if_gte: 0.7
+        medium_if_gte: 0.5
 ```

-- `risk_assessment.enabled`: If it is true, then risk assessment is enabled.
+- `bot_protection.enabled`: If it is true, the new configuration is used.
+- `bot_protection.ip_allowlist`: A list of IPv4/IPv6 CIDR notations or addresses.
+If the incoming request matches any entry in the allowlist, the request bypasses bot protection.
-- `risk_assessment.providers`: A list of risk assessment provider configuration.
+- `bot_protection.providers`: A list of challenge-based provider configuration.
 The actual shape depends on the `type` property.
+- `bot_protection.providers.type`: Required.
+The type of the challenge-based provider.
+Valid values are `cloudflare` and `recaptchav2`.
+- `bot_protection.risk_assessment.enabled`: If it is true, then risk assessment is enabled.
+- `bot_protection.risk_assessment.providers`: A list of risk assessment provider configuration.
+The actual shape depends on the `type` property.
-- `risk_assessment.providers.type`: Required.
+- `bot_protection.risk_assessment.providers.type`: Required.
 The type of the risk assessment provider.
 Valid values are `recaptchav3`.
-- `risk_assessment.providers.risk_level.high_if_gte`: Required.
+- `bot_protection.risk_assessment.providers.risk_level.high_if_gte`: Required.
 A floating number.
 If the provider-specific score is greater than or equal to this number, then the risk level is high.
 Otherwise, it is medium or low.
-- `risk_assessment.providers.risk_level.medium_if_gte`: Required.
+- `bot_protection.risk_assessment.providers.risk_level.medium_if_gte`: Required.
 A floating number.
 If the provider-specific score is greater than or equal to this number, then the risk level is medium.
 Otherwise, it is low.

 Type specific fields:

-- `risk_assessment.providers.type=recaptchav3.site_key`: Required.
-The site key of reCAPTCHA v3.

----

-- `captcha.enabled`: If it is true, the new configuration is used.
-- `captcha.ip_allowlist`: A list of IPv4/IPv6 CIDR notations or addresses.
-If the incoming request matches any entry in the allowlist, the request bypasses Captcha.
-- `captcha.providers`: A list of Captcha provider configuration.
-The actual shape depends on the `type` property.
-- `captcha.providers.type`: Required.
-The type of the Captcha provider.
-Valid values are `cloudflare` and `recaptchav2`.

-Type specific fields:

-- `captcha.providers.type=cloudflare.site_key`: Required.
+- `bot_protection.providers.type=cloudflare.site_key`: Required.
 The site key of Cloudflare Turnstile.
-- `captcha.providers.type=recaptchav2.site_key`: Required.
+- `bot_protection.providers.type=recaptchav2.site_key`: Required.
 The site key of reCAPTCHA v2.
+- `bot_protection.risk_assessment.providers.type=recaptchav3.site_key`: Required.
+The site key of reCAPTCHA v3.

 ### authgear.secrets.yaml